vmware/terraform-provider-avi/examples/azure/README.md

 * Step 6 will configure Virtual Service and dependent resources in Azure environment.
 [Click here](https://avinetworks.com/docs/21.1/configuration-guide/applications/virtual-services/) for detailed guide to configure virtual service.
 * Each step contains the provider file to set the version need for the AVI terraform provider.
 * Use the terraform.tfvars.examples on each folder to set sensetive values.
 Default .gitignore automatically will not push that file into git.
+* avi_saml_auth, is from the old example, I personally have not tested.